Skip to main content

 Editor Support

-There is a json schema file which can be used to integrate with your editor.
+We provide a JSON schema file to integrate with your editor.
 This will help validate your yaml files and provide intellisense for the spec.

 VSCode